 To help the heart pump better, doctors use medicines like these:

-- Angiotensin-converting enzyme (ACE) inhibitors, which can slow the progression of the cardiomyopathy and therefore improve symptoms
+- Angiotensin-converting enzyme (ACE) inhibitors, which reduce the workload on the heart and can slow the progression of the cardiomyopathy.

-- Beta-blockers, which have the same effects as ACE inhibitors and will also slow the heart rate
+- Beta-blockers, which have many of the same effects as ACE inhibitors and will also slow the heart rate

 - Digoxin, which makes the heart beat slower and with more force

-A diuretic can help the kidneys rid the body of extra water.
-This lowers the amount of fluid in the lungs to lower blood pressure and improve circulation.
+- A diuretic (such as furosemide) can help the kidneys rid the body of extra water.
+This lowers the amount of fluid in the lungs and other tissues, and may improve heart failure symptoms.

-Anticoagulants, or anti-clotting medicines, can help prevent or dissolve clots that might form in the heart (because the heart is dilated, so blood flows slower there and may pool).
+- Anticoagulants, or anti-clotting medicines, can help prevent or dissolve clots that might form in the heart.
+When the heart is enlarged and weak, blood flow is slower and may lead to clot formation.

-Medicines that correct the heart rate or make an irregular heartbeat steady can be used for arrhythmia.
+- Medicines that correct the heart rate or make an irregular heartbeat normal may be needed to treat arrhythmia.

-A pacemaker is a small device that doctors implant in the body.
-It uses a special battery to send electrical impulses to the heart to help it pump properly.
-An electrode is placed in the heart wall, and small electrical charges travel through the lead wire and tell the heart to beat.
+A pacemaker is a small device that doctors implant in the chest.
+An electrode attached to the pacemaker is placed in the heart wall, and small electrical impulses travel from a special battery through the wire to the heart, telling the heart when to beat.